Learning to See With Your Camera

 A good photograph must have a subject, and the viewer needs to understand what the subject is.
 Your photograph should lead the viewers eye to that subject.
 It’s kind of like a movie.
 There’s the star (your subject) and then there’s supporting cast (everything around your subject.
 The main subject (star) is in the center, and the supporting cast would be the motorcycle on the left, and the man walking while the tourist getting a ride on the right.

-Let Your Subject Tell a Story
+Subject Actions Help Tell a Story

 Street Photography with people, action can help with your subject tell a story.
 It informs the viewer about the culture and makes the photograph more interesting.
 What is your subject doing?
 Let the viewer think about this.
 Use a higher shutter speed if you need to freeze the action.
 Have your camera ready and if you think there’s motion, decide on the best shutter speed.
 Do you want to freeze the action with a faster shutter speed or show some blur.
 After you take a few photographs, make adjustments such as your perspective or your aperture or shutter speed.
 Often there are two or more types of photographs that can be obtained in the same scene.
 Try thinking ahead when you start out for the day, make adjustments as you go.